Giraffe Manor | Nairobi

 Stunning main building containing a gif shop, beautiful bar, lounge area, restaurant, panoramic raised terrace, and wifi.

-24-hour Security, Bar, Barbeque Facilities, Disability Services, Eco Friendly, Internet Access, Library, Mobile Connectivity, Restaurant, Secure Parking
+24-hour Security, Activity Desk, Bar, Barbeque Facilities, Battery Charging Facilities, Communal Dining, Disability Services, Eco Friendly, Internet Access (Complimentary), Laundry Service (Available), Laundry Service (Complimentary), Library, Meal on Request, Mobile Connectivity, Private Vehicle Available, Restaurant, Secure Parking

-Balcony / Deck, Complimentary Wi-Fi, En-Suite, Fireplace, Hair Dryer, Internet, Lounge Area, Pure Cotton Linen, Shower, Tea / Coffee, Verandah
+Balcony / Deck, Complimentary Wi-Fi, Disabled Rooms, Electrical Outlets, En-Suite, Fireplace, Hair Dryer, Internet Access (Complimentary), Laundry Facilities, Laundry Service (Available), Laundry Service (Complimentary), Lounge Area, Mosquito Nets, Pure Cotton Linen, Safe, Shower, Tea / Coffee, Verandah, Wheelchair Friendly

-Airport Shuttle, Babysitting Service, Credit Card, Foreign Exchange, Laundry Service, Room Service
+Babysitting Service, Credit Card, Foreign Exchange, Room Service

 Full Board and Activities